What Is "Good" About Good Friday?

 Aside from the sins His blood took away, His death led to His victory—the resurrection.
 Without Jesus’ crucifixion, there could not have been a resurrection.
 His death paid the penalty for our sins, but His resurrection brought us hope for our future.

 Join us for Easter at Chase Oaks!
-For more information and family activities (including the Stations of the Cross experience), visit our website here.
+For more info, including service times and locations, visit our website here.